minio/docs/source/operations/concepts/erasure-coding.rst

    The ``K+1`` logic ensures that a client could not potentially write the same object twice - once to each "half" of the erasure set.

-For an object maintaining **read quorum**, MinIO can use any data or parity shard to heal damaged shards.
+For an object maintaining **read quorum**, MinIO can use any data or parity shard to :ref:`heal <minio-concepts-healing>` damaged shards.
    .. figure:: /images/erasure/erasure-coding-shard-healing.svg
       :figwidth: 100%
       :align: center